COVID-19 & Your Wedding

 Many couples are wondering if their wedding day will go on as planned, and while things may change about your dream day, we want to help make sure you still have a wonderful start to your marriage.
 So what are your options?

 In all cases, please make sure you prioritize the health and safety of our global community and read all vendor contracts carefully as you make decisions.

 If your wedding is September 1 or later, for now it's best to keep on!
 If your wedding is before then and your guest count is under 10, you'll just need to check with your venue to make sure things can stay the same, and continue to pay attention to gathering restrictions.

 Until social distancing is no longer recommended, you can expect more emails, texts and FaceTime from your vendors instead of coffee meetings.
 Otherwise, the planning process shouldn't really change.

 Change it up

-If you want to keep your Spring or Summer 2020 wedding date or are getting nervous, we recommend changing things up!
+If you want to keep your Summer/Fall 2020 wedding date or are getting nervous, we recommend changing things up!